Seq # 105020030

 Bionomics

 The egg is laid fairly close to the leaf edge.
 Therefore, the larva starts its mine also near a leaf margin with a short corridor and expands it later on into a large, dirt-white blotch mine that continues in the direction of the main vein or even crosses it.
-In the blotch mine the frass lies in long black threads.
+In the blotch mine, the frass lies in long black threads.
 Mature larvae leave the mine and pupate in a tough silken cocoon in the soil.

-The imagines can be observed resting on the twigs and leaves of the food plant or flying around these trees in sunshine.
+The imagines can be observed resting on the twigs and leaves of the food plant or flying around these trees in the sunshine.
 At night, they occasionally come to light.

 No pictures yet!